ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 abort the corresponding request stream.

-Note that if the compression response (COMPRESSION_ASSIGN OR COMPRESSION_CLOSE) cannot be immediately sent due to flow or congestion control, an upper limit of how much it is willing to proxy SHOULD be set to prevent DDOS-ing.
+Note that if the compression response (COMPRESSION_ASSIGN OR COMPRESSION_CLOSE) cannot be immediately sent due to flow or congestion control, an upper limit on how many compression responses the endpoint is willing to buffer SHOULD be set to prevent DDOS-ing.
 The proxy MAY consider closing the connection if such conditions occur.

 # IANA Considerations